DiCOVA-Net: Diagnosing COVID-19 using Acoustics based on Deep Residual Network for the DiCOVA Challenge 2021: The Proposed DiCOVA-Net Method

 \section{The Proposed DiCOVA-Net Method}

-The proposed DiCOVA-Net method is illustrated in Figure~\ref{fig:flowchart}.
-First of all, the input acoustic data needs to be transformed into spectrogram data.
-After that, the data is divided into multiple data subsets for the purpose of cross validation, and Gaussian noise is added to the minority samples to form new minority samples on each subset.
-The new data set obtained through data augmentation is fed into the ResNet50 pre-training model for fine-tuning, where focal loss is used as the loss function.
-Finally, ensemble learning methods are used to combine the outputs of the various models which are generated by different random seeds when forming the final prediction results.
+Figure ~\ref{fig:flowchart} depicts the proposed DiCOVA-Net method.
+To begin, the input acoustic data must be transformed into spectrogram data.
+The data is then divided into multiple data subsets for cross validation, and Gaussian noise is added to the minority samples to form new minority samples on each subset.
+The augmented data set is fed into the ResNet50 pre-training model for fine-tuning, with focal loss serving as the loss function.
+Finally, when forming the final prediction results, ensemble learning methods are used to combine the outputs of the various models generated by different random seeds.